 A dissertation is a written elaboration of original research that makes creative contributions to your chosen area of specialization.
-Students will enroll multiple times in INFO <
+Students will enroll multiple times in INFO I890 Thesis Readings and Research (1-12 cr.) as you work to complete your dissertation.
+All requirements must be completed within seven years of passing the qualifying exams.
+The dissertation process includes the following components:

 - Proposal: The research proposal for the dissertation must be approved by the student's research committee.
 The student will defend the dissertation proposal at a public colloquium in the school.
-The review should be completed within one-year after passing the Qualifying Examinations. - Defense: A written elaboration of significant original research must be successfully presented to the research committee in a public defense as described in the Graduate School Bulletin.
+The review should be completed within one-year after passing the Qualifying Examinations. - 2.
+Defense: A written elaboration of significant original research must be successfully presented to the research committee in a public defense as described in the Graduate School Bulletin.